5 Adventure Books About Savannah GA

 The book involved time travel, and it was annoying because the characters were trying to chase after another character.
 But then one of the characters lost the other character at a different time because they ran off before that other character could catch them.
 We learn a little about Cam, and his story is fascinating.
 The mystery aspect of this book was easy to figure out.

 You could tell by the title what it will be about and what paranormal things it involves.
 I had problems with these books because I found them a little slow, especially the first book.
 Luce also annoyed me sometimes because the whole story is all about her.
-I had to know the mystery about what Luce was, and I needed to know everything.
+I had to know the mystery of what Luce was, and I needed to know everything.

 There are always going to be mixed reviews about every single book.
-So even if you are thinking about reading the series and don’t want to because you’ve heard bad things, read it anyway because everyone has their own opinion.
+So even if you are thinking about reading the series and don’t want to because you’ve heard bad things, read it anyway because everyone has their opinion.

 Author: Lauren Kate